pobengtsson/bth013-exercises-solutions/ex-2-solution/README.md

 ## Purpose

 This exercise is designed to help you get started with writing web UI test cases using Cypress.

-You will work on a given web application that has a number of (intentional) bugs.
-Your task is to write test cases that expose these bugs.
-The correct functions are simple to understand and the planted bugs are easy to tell apart from the correct function.
-The purpose is to learn how to write test cases, run the test cases, understand the test case results and to be able to tell if the error message is an error in the test case or an error in the target code, or both.
+The purpose of this exercise is for you to learn how to write test cases, run the test cases, understand the test case results and to be able to tell if the error message is an error in the test case or an error in the target code, or maybe even both.

 ## Assignment

-Read through this assignment to the end before starting.
+Completely read through this assignment to the end before starting.

+In this exercise you get the code and config of a Vue.js 3 application that has a number of functions.
+Each functionality also has a (intentional) hidden bug.

+**Your task is to write test cases that expose these bugs.**
+You will do this by writing test code that fails on a test run where the bugs are active and passes on test runs where the bugs are fixed (inactive).

-In this exercise you get a Vue.js 3 application that has a number of functions.
-Each functionality also has a hidden bug.
-Your goal is to implement test cases for each correct functionality such that the existing bugs are exposed.
-The functions are simple and the bugs are easy to spot.
+Your task is to implement test cases for each correct functionality such that the existing bugs are exposed.
+The correct functions are easy to understand and the intentionally planted bugs are easy to tell apart from the correct function.

 This means that you need to figure out how to describe these functions as test cases and make sure that if the bug is removed the test passes.